AJV009/meno_mood_hack/README.md

 - Decrease Splash Screen delays and add a image
 - Replace JSON with Firebase
 - Use simple on-device SVM for prediction of other symtoms and complexities.
 (ML)
-- Fourms support (discuss and share experencies)
+- Forums support (discuss and share experencies)
 - Voice analysis using Deep Learning (To detect emotion or feelings)

 ## Build and Install